-A deposit of 10% of the tuition cost will be required with a signed contract no later than May 15th of the year prior to enrollment in September.
+A deposit of 10% of the tuition cost will be required with a signed contract no later than March 15th of the year prior to enrollment in September.
 Remaining payments to be made according to one of the following schedules:

-- Paid in full by August 15th - Paid semi-annually- 50 % balance due paid by August 15th Final 50% of balance due paid by January 15th - \ Please note- All tuition is non-refundable.
+Paid in full by July 15th or Paid semi-annually- 50 % balance due paid by July 15th Final 50% of balance due paid by December 15th

+Please note- All tuition is non-refundable.

-\ Parents will select payment schedule upon submission of signed contract.
+Parents will select payment schedule upon submission of signed contract.